How to Baby-Proof Doors

 For your outlets that have nothing plugged into them, you have a few options.

-These are the cheapest and simplest option (click here to check price), and you can buy a box of them big enough to proof your entire house for a few dollars.
+These are the cheapest and simplest option (click here to check price on Amazon), and you can buy a box of them big enough to proof your entire house for a few dollars.

 They’re made of simple plastic and just plug into the empty outlet like a plug would.
 The front is made of non-grippy plastic, so your toddler won’t be able to pull them out.